Vincent-Turel/StonksEvent/README.md

 ## The StonksEvent Project
 Work in progress ! (./wait_for_it)
-Check if smee is working again
+Check if smee is working again and again